Global demand for executive education

 Surveys, such as ones conducted by the Boston Consulting Group, show that the pandemic has further increased employees’ motivation to engage in continuous education.
 “We have seen rising demand for tailor-made offers in executive education.
 Depending on their industry and size, companies face different challenges.
-But all of them need highly skilled and motivated employees as a source of innovation and sustainable value creation,” confirms Christof Stögerer, who serves as Lead Continuing Education at the WU Executive Academy.
+But all of them need highly skilled and motivated employees as a source of innovation and sustainable value creation,” confirms Konrad Holleis, Head of Continuing Education at the WU Executive Academy.

 In a report titled “Superlearning,” global consulting firm Deloitte discusses why this very concept is the solution: “A learning transformation is needed – one that focuses on the connection between continuous re/up/outskillig, on the one hand, and actual work, on the other.”
 For Deloitte, learning does not only take place at external continuous education providers but at the workplace as well.